 How can a company go beyond providing group health insurance?

-Companies can also offer flexible benefits plans for tax savings.
+Companies can also offer tax savings employee benefits.
 Companies can offer food, fuel, internet, uniform, gadget allowance and telecommunication reimbursements as FBP to help employees save taxes.

 What employee benefits will attract talent in GenZs and millennials?